-Description: Computers provide us with tools to explore mathematics in deeper ways than ever before.
+Description: Mathematics and computer science have a symbiotic relationship.
+On the one hand, computers provide us with tools to explore mathematics in deeper ways than ever before.
 They allow empirical testing of mathematical conjectures with elusive proofs.
 Computers enable us to experimentally analyze algorithms whose performance defies theoretical analysis.
-Mathematics provides a structure and formalism that turns the study of computers and their applications into a science and not just an engineering discipline.
+Computers support visualization of mathematical concepts, that would otherwise be too computationally heavy to construct by hand.
+On the other hand, mathematics provides a structure and formalism that turns the study of computers and their applications into a science and not just an engineering discipline.
 This learning community focuses on the delicate balance between theory and practice in computer science, revealing the dual and sometimes contradictory nature of computer science as both an engineering and a mathematical discipline.

 Goals: To appreciate the symbiotic relationship between mathematics and computer science.
 To understand how mathematics is used to formalize computer science, and how computer science can be used as a tool to explore mathematics.